A warning has been issued to travellers after heavy rain continues to batter Thailand, leaving 18 people dead.

 Transport has been disrupted across the affected area, with flights being delayed, and suspension to bus and train services.

 The extreme weather conditions have led to the closure of Nakhon Si Thammarat Province Airport, with all flights being declared as cancelled, until conditions improve.

 Several flights to and from Samui International Airport have also been cancelled or delayed.

-The British Foreign and Commonwealth Office have warned travellers currently in southern Thailand: “There continues to be widespread flooding in southern Thailand, including in Koh Samui, Krabi, Trang, and Koh Phangan, and other areas frequented by tourists.
+The British Foreign, Commonwealth & Development Office have warned travellers currently in southern Thailand: “There continues to be widespread flooding in southern Thailand, including in Koh Samui, Krabi, Trang, and Koh Phangan, and other areas frequented by tourists.

 “Some ferries and flights have been delayed or cancelled and road traffic is difficult.

 “The local authorities are providing assistance to the worst affected areas.

 “If you are travelling in these areas you should check with your tour operator, monitor local media and follow the advice of local authorities.”